Houdini 21.0 Nodes APEX nodes

 parent: Matrix4

 The parent’s world matrix.
-When establishing a parent-child relationship, connect this port to the parent TransformObject’s xform port.
+When establishing a parent-child relationship with the current TransformObject as the child, connect this port to the parent TransformObject’s xform port.

 parentlocal: Matrix4

 The parent’s local matrix.
-When establishing a parent-child relationship, connect this port to the parent TransformObject’s localxform port.
+When establishing a parent-child relationship with the current TransformObject as the child, connect this port to the parent TransformObject’s localxform port.

 scaleinheritance: Int

-Controls the behavior that the parent’s local scaling has on the child.
-See Scale Inheritance.
+Controls the effect of the parent’s local scaling on the child.
+See scale inheritance.

 xform: Matrix4

-This matrix overrides the TransformObject’s position, scale, and orientation in world space.
-It can be used in combination with the xformmask to selectively set the scale, rotation, or translation components of the TransformObject.
+A transformation matrix that overrides the TransformObject’s position, scale, and orientation in world space.
+It can be used in combination with xformmask to selectively set the scale, rotation, and translation components of the TransformObject.

 t: Vector3

-A vector of translation values which sets the TransformObject’s position in local space.
+Translation values that set the TransformObject’s position in local space.

 r: Vector3

-A vector of Euler angles, in degrees, which sets the TransformObject’s orientation in local space.
+Euler angles, in degrees, that set the TransformObject’s orientation in local space.
 The rotation order is set with the rord port.

 s: Vector3

-A vector of scale values which sets the TransformObject’s scale in local space.
+Scale values that set the TransformObject’s scale in local space.

 local: Matrix4